MathieuNls/bianca/bianca.md

 Openhab by Openhab provides bus for home automation or smart homes.
 This is a very specific feature.
-Moreover, Openhab and his dependencies are  alone in the green cluster.
+Moreover, Openhab and its dependencies are  alone in the green cluster.
 In other words, the only project against which BIANCA could have checked for matching defect is Openhab itself.
 BIANCA was able to detect 2/28 bugs for Openhab.
-We believe that if we had other home-automation projects in our datasets (such as _HomeAutomation_ a component based for smart home systems [@Seinturier2012]) then, Openhab would not be alone is his cluster and we would have achieved a better F$_1$-measure.
+We believe that if we had other home-automation projects in our datasets (such as _HomeAutomation_ a component based for smart home systems [@Seinturier2012]) then, Openhab would not be alone in its cluster and we would have achieved a better F$_1$-measure.

 ### Che by Eclipse (10.05%)